by Robyn Robledo – “I’m next!” I hear my six year old yelling while I’m still at the top setting the anchors.

 We were late to the game.
 I didn’t start climbing until three years ago, but instantly fell in love with what the sport did for me physically and mentally.
 But the bigger, more important lesson was how it has brought our family together to create bonds that hold us tightly together.

-There are many reasons why I drag my kids around the world to climb, but the top five reasons are these.
+There are many reasons why I drag my kids around the world to climb, but the top six reasons are these.

 1. A Family Climbing Experience for Every Ability